adafruit/Adafruit_Mynewt/apps/mfgtest/docs/firmware/tasks/xxx_template.md

 ### Input Event Queues

-The following event queues are executed as inputs in this task's context:
+The following event queues are executed in this task's context, and can be used to pass events into the task handler:

 #### g_internal_event_queue_name

-Short description of what this event queue is used for, followed by a list of all implemented callback event handlers.
+Short description of what this event queue is used for, followed by a list of all implemented event handler callbacks.

 ##### int_event_callback_handler